lisongxu/CSCE156-Lab-Java-Loop/readme.md

 When filing for federal taxes, a credit is given to taxpayers with dependent children according to the following rules.

-* The first (not necessarily
-the oldest) dependent
-child younger than 18 is worth a $1,000.00 credit.
+* The first (not necessarily the oldest) dependent child younger than 18 is worth a $1,000.00 credit.
-* Each dependent child
-younger than 18 after the first child is worth a $500.00 tax credit each.
+* Each dependent child younger than 18 after the first child is worth a $500.00 tax credit each.

+Here, the first child means the first child younger than 18 encountered while processing the list.
+A child who is 18 or older does not use the $1,000 first-child credit.

 You will complete a Java program to output a table of dependent children, how much each contributes to a tax credit, and the total child tax credit.
 Your table should look something like the following.